 Gently remove pouch with a set of tongs and take a peek at your eggplants; they should be roasted and very soft.
 If they aren’t you can rewrap pop it back over the heat for a while.

 When they are ready, remove to a plate and let them cool until you can easily touch them with your fingers, about 20 minutes.

 Often, you will get some liquid seepage from the roasting process.
 You can drain off the liquid by just tipping the pouch into the sink or over the plate and letting it drip off.
 This liquid is a bit bitter and I prefer to remove it, but not everyone agrees with me.

-Once you’re able to handle them, scoop the flesh away from the skin and put the flesh in the bowl of a food processor or blender.
+Once you’re able to handle them, chop roughly and put them, skin and flesh, in the bowl of a food processor or blender.
 Add all other ingredients but the olive oil.
 Puree until well blended, scraping down the sides if necessary.
 With the motor running, add the olive oil in a smooth stream, pausing to taste it a few times.
 Some folks like their baba really olive-oily, some don’t: stop where you like it and add more if you want.